dsampath23/Infra-Modules-Webapp/README.md

 Utilization of red-black deployment for service updates to ensure minimal downtime and rollback capabilities.
 - Caching Mechanism:
 Implementation of caching mechanisms for improved performance and reduce latency.

+NOte: Few more smaller details in code level have not configured due to time constraint.